cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-tokens/_index.md

 ## acra-tokens

-`acra-tokens` is a command-line utility used for different token operations.
+`acra-tokens` is a command-line utility used for various token operations.

 Each tokenization process performed by AcraServer or AcraTranslator adds one more token/encrypted-data pair into token storage (BoltDB or Redis).